 About soba, there is another dish name that is very popular: 焼きそば (やきそば) where 焼き comes from the verb 焼く which means “to bake, to grill”.
 Yakisoba is prepared by frying ramen noodles (not the soba ones!) together with chopped vegetables and bite-sized pork on a big electric stovetop.
 It is very simple to do at home, just adding the yakisoba sauce, salt and pepper.

 Udon (うどん) is the thickest type of noodles made from wheat flour and white in color.
 They are boiled in a pot of hot water and served, like soba, chilled in the summer and hot in the winter.
-One of the most famous type is the kitsune udon, where きつね means “fox”, because in this kind of うどん you will taste the aburaage (あぶらあげ – 油揚げ sweet, deep-fried tofu pouches), considered foxes’ favourite food.
+One of the most famous types is the kitsune udon, where きつね means “fox”, because in this kind of うどん you will taste the aburaage (あぶらあげ – 油揚げ sweet, deep-fried tofu pouches), considered foxes’ favorite food.

-When the noodles are served cold and separated from the hot soup, the ramen, soba or udon dish is called つけ麵: you will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu and negi.
+When the noodles are served cold and separated from the hot soup, the ramen, soba or udon dish is called つけ麵: you will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu, and negi.
 It is very common to eat つけめん during summertime.
 This dish was invented in 1961 in Tōkyō and now it is very popular in the United States.

 Ramen in anime

 Ramen is everywhere in anime!
 As a traditional and popular Japanese food, you can find it in a variety of anime.